Introduction to Data Adapters

 The primary purpose of the data adapter is to communicate data between a data store and a dataset.
 The adapter supports specific methods to move the data back and forth between the two.

-Note If you just want to read data (not update it), you do not have to store it in a dataset.
+If you just want to read data (not update it), you do not have to store it in a dataset.
 Instead, you can read directly out of the database and into an application.
-For details, see "Read-Only Data" below.
+For more information, see "Read-Only Data" below.

 You can use a data adapter to perform the following operations: